WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/scarlet_guide.md

 2. Click on install once the popup comes up

-3. Go to the Downloads tab in Portal and click on Certificates

-4. After being redirected to Safari, click on Download

-5. Go into Files and tap on the Certificates.zip once, you should now see a Certificates folder

 ### [Part [2/3] Setting up Scarlet](accent://)

+1. Go to the Downloads tab in Portal and click on Certificates

+2. Portal will then download the Certificates.zip

+3. Go into Files and navigate to On My iPhone > Portal > Downloads

+4. Tap on the Certificates.zip once, you should now see a Certificates folder

-1. Open Scarlet and click on the Download icon on the tab bar
+5. Open Scarlet and click on the Download icon on the tab bar

-2. Hold down the Download button on the top right and click on Manage Certs
+6. Hold down the Download button on the top right and click on Manage Certs

-3. Import the .mobileprovision and .p12 from the Certificates folder, find the certificate you used for Portal, the password is WSF
+7. Import the .mobileprovision and .p12 from the Certificates folder, find the certificate you used for Portal, the password is WSF

-4. Go into Portal's Guides tab and find the Sources, then copy the URLs
+8. Go into Portal's Guides tab and find the Sources, then copy the URLs

-5. Close the sheet, go back and hold down the Downloads button again, now add your sources
+9. Close the sheet, go back and hold down the Downloads button again, now add your sources

 ### [Part [3/3] Using Scarlet](accent://)